ckaestne/seai/lectures/08_risks/risks.md

 * Analyze how mistake in an AI component can influence the behavior of a system
 * Analyze system requirements at the boundary between the machine and world
-* Evaluate risk of a mistake from the AI component using fault trees
+* Evaluate the risks of mistakes from AI components using the fault tree analysis (FTA)

 ---
 # Mistakes in AI-Based Systems